 Stock markets in China are up nearly 10% this year, outpacing a 4% gain in the S&P 500.

-While these threats haven’t materialized yet, fund managers have focused on healthier Chinese corporate earnings and stable economic data, rather than worrying about protectionism.
+While these threats haven’t materialized yet, fund managers as well as investors appear to have focused on strong Chinese corporate earnings and positive economic indicators, rather than worrying about protectionism.

-Many analysts agree that things might not be so bad since the U.S. stands to lose a lot if they start trade wars.
-As a result, stock markets in China started the year on the right foot, with indexes now attempting to rise to the highest levels since August 2015.
+Many analysts agree that things might not be so bad since a trade war would also likely harm the U.S. As a result, stock markets in China started the year on the right foot, with indexes now attempting to rise to the highest levels since August 2015.

 The new round of stimulus measures that started late last year boosted spending and growth in China.
 That has been reflected in the country’s Caixin Manufacturing PMI, which has been in expansion territory for seven straight months.
-Supply-side reforms intended to address overcapacity in heavy industry also started to take hold, following a four-year spiral of deflation in industrial input costs.
+According to Morningstar, reforms seeking to curb over capacity particularly in the steel industry will also start to take hold.
 We need to remark though, that in industries like steel, these supply-side reforms have yet to be materialized.